-The first step in facilitating standards of positive behaviour is communicating those standards to all students.
 Robertson uses the Positive Behaviour for Learning (PBL) model and the PBL committee meets fortnightly to review behaviour data and identify classroom lessons to be taught each week in response to the data.
 The PBL committee provides continuous professional development to all staff consisting of an overview of the program, the referral and response process, the reporting responsibilities of staff, and details of the students being supported.
 We emphasise the importance of directly teaching students the behaviours we want them to demonstrate at school.
-Communicating behavioural expectations is a form of universal behaviour support - a strategy directed towards all students designed to prevent inappropriate behaviour and provide a framework for responding to unacceptable behaviour.
+Communicating behavioural expectations is a form of universal behaviour support - a strategy directed towards all students designed to prevent unacceptable behaviour.